-The Hospital Manager will determine the outcome of applications for Accreditation as Medical Practitioners and defined Scope of Practice for each applicant.
-In making any determination, the Hospital Manager will make independent and informed decisions and in so doing will have regard to the matters set out in these By-laws and will have regard to the recommendations of the Medical Advisory Committee.
-The Hospital Manager may, at his/her discretion, consider other matters as relevant to the application when making his/her determination.
+The Credentialing Officer will determine the outcome of applications for Accreditation as Medical Practitioners and defined Scope of Practice for each applicant in conjunction with the Medical Advisory Committee.
+In making any determination, the Credentialing Officer will make independent and informed decisions and in so doing will have regard to the matters set out in these By-laws and will have regard to the recommendations of the Medical Advisory Committee.
+The Credentialing Officer may, at his/her discretion, consider other matters as relevant to the application when making his/her determination.